leadafrik/kodisha-pwa/public/legal/PRIVACY_POLICY.md

 The Platform is not intended for persons under 18 years of age.
 We do not knowingly collect personal data from children.
 If we become aware that a child has provided personal data, we will delete it immediately and terminate the account.

-**Parents/Guardians:** If you believe your child has provided personal data, contact us immediately at dpo@kodisha.co.ke.
+**Parents/Guardians:** If you believe your child has provided personal data, contact us immediately at kodisha.254.ke@gmail.com.

 ---